Pride Month: 7 Gay Designers Who Changed How We Dress

 Alexander McQueen’s influence can be seen on city streets today, thanks to those ubiquitous scarves with skull prints — which are most likely a knock-off from a fast fashion chain.
 But skulls were merely a motif of the designer.

 One of the ways the designer truly changed fashion with seismic repercussions can be traced back to 1996.
 One of his collections featured bumster trousers — pants cut so low, they skimmed the pubis and exposed the top of the bum cheeks.
-Naturally, they were controversial but they sparked a revolution with low-slung trousers.
+Naturally they were controversial, but they sparked a revolution with low-slung trousers.
 McQueen had literally lowered women’s waistlines.
-It influenced denim manufacturers trying to outdo each other with low-slung jeans.
-Which sparked many a debate on how low is too low and created a sartorial situation known as ‘muffin top.’
-Only recently have jeans and trousers started inching back to a natural waistline.
+It influenced denim manufacturers trying to outdo each other with low-slung jeans, which sparked many a debate on how low is too low.
+Only in the last few years have jeans and trousers started inching back to a natural waistline.

 7. JIL SANDER